The King is dead, long live The King!

 If you decide to pay to regain visibility on Facebook for your business or organization, there are a few key items to keep in mind when setting up your ads or boosting your posts.

 Geographic targeting – the easiest way to waste your advertising money is to pay to show your ads to people that aren’t in your geographic area.
-There is zero per cent chance of converting someone into a client or customer if you don’t offer your product or service where they live.
+There is a zero percent chance of converting someone into a client or customer if you don’t offer your product or service where they live.

 Demographics – age, education, gender and more.
 The more you understand your audience, the better you’ll be able to target your ads directly to them on Facebook.
 Facebook has a great deal of information about people, so take advantage of that and be specific in who sees your ads as it costs you money.